Clarence Thomas

 President George H. W. Bush nominated Thomas to the United States Court of Appeals for the District of Columbia Circuit in 1990.
 He served in that role for 19 months before filling Marshall's seat on the Supreme Court.
 Thomas's confirmation hearings were bitter and intensely fought, centering on an accusation that he had sexually harassed Anita Hill, a subordinate at the Department of Education and the EEOC.
-Hill alleged that Thomas made multiple sexual and romantic overtures to her despite her repeatedly telling him to stop.
-Thomas and his supporters denied the allegation, asserting that Hill and her political supporters had fabricated the accusation to prevent the appointment of a black conservative to the Court.
-The Senate confirmed Thomas by a vote of 52–48—the narrowest margin in a century.
+The Senate confirmed Thomas by a vote of 52–48, the narrowest margin in a century.

-Since the death of Antonin Scalia, Thomas has been the Court's foremost originalist, stressing the original meaning in interpreting the Constitution.
-In contrast to Scalia—who had been the only other staunch originalist—he pursues a more classically liberal variety of originalism.
-Until 2020, Thomas was known for his silence during most oral arguments; he has since begun asking more questions to counsel.
-Thomas is notable for his majority opinions in Good News Club v.
-Milford Central School (determining the freedom of religious speech in relation to the First Amendment) and New York State Rifle & Pistol Association, Inc. v.
+Since the death of Antonin Scalia, Thomas has been the Court's foremost originalist, stressing what he considers the original meaning in interpreting the U.S. Constitution.
+In contrast to Scalia—who had been the only other consistent originalist—he pursues a more classically liberal variety of originalism.
+Until 2020, Thomas was known for his silence during most oral arguments, though he has since begun asking more questions to counsel.
+He is notable for his majority opinions in Good News Club v.
+Milford Central School (determining the freedom of religious speech in relation to the First Amendment to the U.S. Constitution) and New York State Rifle & Pistol Association, Inc. v.
 Bruen (affirming the individual right to bear arms outside the home), as well as his dissent in Gonzales v.
-Raich (arguing that Congress may not criminalize the private cultivation of medical marijuana).
-He is widely considered the Court's most conservative member.
+Raich (arguing that the U.S. Congress may not criminalize the private cultivation of medical cannabis).
+He is widely considered to be the Court's most conservative member.